 The funds from SDTC are payable to the Company in five instalments including the release of a final 10% hold-back of \$500,000 to the Company upon satisfactory review and approval of the project by SDTC.
-The instalments from SDTC are to be paid to the Company at the beginning of each of the four (4) project phases ("Milestones") to June 30, 2024.
+The instalments from SDTC are to be paid to the Company at the beginning of each of the four (4) project phases ("Milestones") through to June 30, 2024.
 Each instalment payment is subject to the Company meeting the specific project Milestones and having available cash resources to match each instalment from SDTC.

-A reconciliation of the budgeted expenditures on the SDTC Program #2 is as follows:
+A reconciliation of the budgeted expenditures on the SDTC Program #2 (all Milestones) is as follows:

-\$

-SDTC Program #2 project budget 13,445,536

-Budgeted in-kind contributions (1,506,162)

-Budgeted cash expenditures required by the Company, gross 11,939,374

-Original SDTC Funding (received) (5,000,000)

-Additional SDTC Funding (received) (250,000)

-Additional Province of British Columbia Funding (not yet received) (3,033,000)

-Budgeted cash expenditures required by the Company, net 3,656,374
+\$ Budgeted cash expenditures required by the Company, gross 11,939,374 Original SDTC Funding (received) (5,000,000) Additional SDTC Funding (received) (250,000) Additional Province of British Columbia Funding (not yet received) (3,033,000) Budgeted cash expenditures required by the Company, net 3,656,374

 During the year ended December 31, 2019, the Company received the instalment for Milestone 1 from SDTC in the amount of \$973,814.
-Accordingly, the Company expects to incur the budgeted expenditures in connection with the Milestone 1 within the current fiscal year.
-The Company's remaining commitment on Milestone 1 as at March 31, 2020, is as follows:
+Effective May 31, 2020, the Company had completed the budgeted expenditures in connection with the Milestone 1, as summarized below: